shlomo-shalev/crm-task/readme.md

 6. Run "docker compose up -d app".
 7. You are ready!, click F5 for starting with debug mode and move to "http://localhost:50".

+# Notes
-*** If you get error from docker about platform, check if the platform of mysql service (that configure in docker compose file) match to your platform. ***
+If you get error from docker about platform, check if the platform of mysql service (that configure in docker compose file) match to your platform.